bezumnui/pyCUDLibcal/README.md

 Welcome to the Interactive Library Room Reservation project for CUD HUB Campus!

-This project allows you to reserve library rooms interactively based on the internal API of CUD HUB's reservation system.
+This project allows you to reserve library rooms interactively based on the internal API of Canadian University of Dubai HUB's reservation system.

 ## Overview